nickpoorman/express-mongodb-form-middleware/README.md

 #express-mongoDB-form-middleware

-Extremely opinionated resource controller middleware for express and mongoDB.
+Extremely opinionated resource middleware for express and mongoDB.

 For the specific use case where you want to provide a view, validator, and persistence middleware for a resource.